 In the first place the room should be as far as possible hermetically sealed-the windows closed and chinks pasted over with paper, the chimney outlet closed up, and the door crevices carefully filled in or pasted over.
-Some one of the gaseous air purifiers should then be evolved in the centre of the apartment for about 3 to 6 hours.
+Some one of the gaseous air purifiers should then be evolved in the centre of the apartment for about three to six hours.
 Sulphurous acid, produced by burning sulphur in an iron vessel with a little spirit, is the most commonly used agent.
 As usually stated, the quantity to be employed should be I pound of sulphur to every 1000 cubic feet of the room.
-As I pound of sulphur in burning produces 11.7 cubic feet of SO2, each 1000 cubic feet of air will contain 1.17 per cent. of the gas; but it is doubtful whether for efficient disinfection the percentage of the gas in the air should not be considerably greater.
+As I pound of sulphur in burning produces 11.7 cubic feet of SO_2 , each 1000 cubic feet of air will contain 1.17 per cent. of the gas; but it is doubtful whether for efficient disinfection the percentage of the gas in the air should not be considerably greater.
 Sulphurous acid decomposes sulphuretted hydrogen and combines with ammonia, and is supposed to act powerfully upon organic matters.
+Tins of sulphurous acid (SO_2) liquefied by pressure can now be obtained.
+On opening the tin, the liquid evaporates, and the gas escapes into the chamber to be disinfected.

-Instead of sulphurous acid, one of the following gases may be used:-
+Instead of sulphurous acid, one of the following gases may be used :----